Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.9
+# Exercise 2.10

-Added search functionality to search for names.
+Refactored into 3 components.